CenturyLink vs Comcast Xfinity – Which ISP Is Better?

 The biggest drawback is that cable internet means you have to deal with a cable company contract.
 Most cable companies, including Xfinity, require a contract of one year or more.
 (We’ll discuss this in more detail later on.)

-CenturyLink provides DSL and some fiber optic internet.
+CenturyLink offers DSL and some fiber optic internet.
 A Direct Subscriber Line delivers internet through traditional phone lines.
 It can reach speeds up to 140 Mbps.

 DSL is fast, reliable, and widely accessible.
 It’s available in many rural areas where large cable companies haven’t laid down cable.
 However, speeds can be unreliable, especially if you’re located far from a service provider’s hub.